ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      }
    }
 ~~~~~~~~~~~
 {: #fig-example-AS-to-C-token-upload-success-ret-token title="Example of Access Token Request-Response Exchange.
-Following a successful uploading of the access token from the AS to the RS, the Access Token Response includes the \"token_upload\" parameter as well as the \"access_token\" parameter conveying the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}
+Following a successful uploading of the access token from the AS to the RS, the access token response includes the \"token_upload\" parameter as well as the \"access_token\" parameter conveying the access token, which is bound to a symmetric key and was uploaded to the RS by the AS."}

-{{fig-example-AS-to-C-token-upload-failed}} shows another example with first an Access Token Request from C to the AS, and then an Access Token Response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.
+{{fig-example-AS-to-C-token-upload-failed}} shows another example with first an access token request from C to the AS, and then an access token response from the AS to C, also following the issue of an access token bound to a symmetric PoP key.

-The Access Token Request specifies the "token_upload" parameter with value 0.
+The access token request specifies the "token_upload" parameter with value 0.
 That is, C indicates that it requires neither the access token nor the corresponding token hash from the AS, in case the AS successfully uploads the access token to the RS.

-In this example, the Access Token Response includes the "token_upload" parameter with value 1, which indicates that the AS has attempted and failed to upload the access token to the RS on behalf of C. The Access Token Response also includes the "access_token" parameter specifying the issued access token, together with the "cnf" parameter specifying the symmetric PoP key bound to the access token.
+In this example, the access token response includes the "token_upload" parameter with value 1, which indicates that the AS has attempted and failed to upload the access token to the RS on behalf of C. The access token response also includes the "access_token" parameter specifying the issued access token, together with the "cnf" parameter specifying the symmetric PoP key bound to the access token.

-Note that, even though the AS has failed to upload the access token to the RS, the response code 2.01 (Created) is used when replying to C, since the Access Token Request as such has been successfully processed at the AS, with the following issue of the access token.
+Note that, even though the AS has failed to upload the access token to the RS, the response code 2.01 (Created) is used when replying to C, since the access token request as such has been successfully processed at the AS, with the following issue of the access token.

 ~~~~~~~~~~~
-   Access Token Request
+   Access token request

    Header: POST (Code=0.02)
    Uri-Host: "as.example.com"